Chase Payment Solutions

 But it’s the clear choice for Chase Bank customers, and it offers enough value to entice small-business customers who don’t currently bank with Chase to give the institution’s small-business checking accounts and financing products a closer look.

-Chase Merchant Services: Products and Solutions
+Chase Payment Solutions: Products and Services

 These products and solutions support e-commerce transactions, mobile payments, and traditional terminal-based purchases.
 Several external integrations and a robust support platform add even more value for Chase merchant account customers.